Coreoz/create-plume-react-project/README.md

 Options
 -------
-Options are passed using this syntax: `npx create-plume-react-project --[optionName] [value]` So the `template` option can be used like this: `npx create-plume-react-project --template admin`
+Options are passed using this syntax: `npm init plume-react-project --[optionName] [value]` So the `template` option can be used like this: `npm init plume-react-project --template admin`

 | Name              | Default value                          | Available values        | Description                                                           |
 |-------------------|----------------------------------------|-------------------------|-----------------------------------------------------------------------|